wvlet/airframe/airframe-config/README.md

 1. Write config classes of your application.
 1. Read YAML files to populate the config objects.
 1. (optional) Override the configuration with Properties.
-1. Read the configuration with `config.of[X]` or bind it with Airframe DI
+1. Read the configuration with `config.of[X]` or bind it with Airframe DI.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.wvlet.airframe/airframe-config_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.wvlet.airframe/airframe-config_2.12/)